noqqe/serra/readme.md

 Available Commands:
-  add         Add a card to your collection card        Search & show cards from your collection completion  Generate the autocompletion script for the specified shell flops       What cards lost most value help        Help about any command
+  add         Add a card to your collection card        Search & show cards from your collection check       Check if a card is in your collection completion  Generate the autocompletion script for the specified shell flops       What cards lost most value help        Help about any command